cgorski/glow-control/README.md

 The `glow-control-lib` crate is a Rust library designed to interface with Twinkly LED devices.
 It provides a comprehensive set of APIs that facilitate the discovery of devices, manipulation of device modes, control of real-time lighting effects, and more.
-This library serves as the backbone for the `glow-control` CLI and can be used to build custom applications that manage Twinkly LED lights.
+This library serves as the backbone for the `glow-control` CLI and can be used to build custom applications that manage Twinkly LED controllers.

 This project draws inspiration from the Python libraries [xled](https://github.com/scrool/xled) and [xled_plus](https://github.com/Anders-Holst/xled_plus), and it is intended to be an open-source alternative for the